neotechmonk/movie-scraper/README.md

 # movie-scraper

-Finds movie titles currently showing in cinemas.
-Multple Cinema URLs can be configured
+Finds movie titles currently showing in a given cinema.
+This App is written to specifically for Event Cinemas